 Ensuring human and material capacities of inspections, as along with improving the material situation of inspectors, is necessary to ensure further implementation of inspection control reform.
 Bearing in mind the average age of inspectors, 56 years, it is necessary to adopt a plan for the employment of young inspectors, and to establish a model for equipping inspections, since their current equipment is outdated.
 This measure includes adoption of the Action Plan for the Employment of Inspectors and the Model of Equipping Inspections, based on the Functional Analysis of the Capacities of Republic Inspectorates.
-The aim is to employ the required number of inspectors in the first year of Action Plan implementation, i.e. in 2019.
-Additionally, the inspectors are currently not evaluated based on their contribution in achieving the public interest, but based on the number of conducted controls, the amount of seized goods etc. For this reason, an adequate model for evaluating the work of inspectors needs to be developed.
+The aim is to employ the required number of inspectors are currently not evaluated based on their contribution in achieving the public interest, but based on the number of conducted controls, the amount of seized goods etc. For this reason, an adequate model for evaluating the work of inspectors needs to be developed.